C191068/Ali_Khtami_Solidity12/README.md

 Now in the above code if we use anybody can withdraw from this contract but we don't want everyone to withdraw from this contract<br>

+We want only person who is collecting the fund able to withdraw the fund <br>